Cohasset Lawn Installation Services

 Cohasset Water Management Coordination for Irrigation System Installation & New Lawn Establishment

-Installing or upgrading irrigation systems requires coordination with the Water Department.
-Procedures include water service upgrades, backflow prevention device installation and annual testing (mandatory in MA), and water meter sizing.
-Irrigation design should use proper zoning, efficient sprinkler heads, and rain sensors (required by many ordinances).
-New lawns need 2-3 times daily watering for the first 2-4 weeks, transitioning to deeper, less frequent watering.
+Installing or upgrading irrigation systems requires coordination with the Water Department for service upgrades, backflow prevention device installation (annual testing mandatory in MA), and water meter sizing.
+Efficient system design includes zoning for sun/shade, rain sensors (required by many ordinances), and drip irrigation for beds.
+New lawns need light, frequent watering 2-3 times daily for 2-4 weeks, transitioning to deeper, less frequent irrigation.
 Be aware of summer water restrictions and possible exemptions for new lawns.
-For system approval and inspections, contact: Cohasset Water Department
+For water service and irrigation permits:

 339 King Street, Cohasset, MA 02025